KxSystems/docs/docs/wp/data-visualization/index.md

 Keep in mind that there
 will always be limitations on third-party solutions not designed from the outset for processing real-time streaming data.
-KX’s own visualization tool _Dashboards for Kx_ is optimized for streaming queries and inherits functionality such as user management, load balancing, access control, caching and queuing from the underlying platform as well as direct access to q for comprehensive querying
+KX’s own visualization tool _Dashboards for KX_ is optimized for streaming queries and inherits functionality such as user management, load balancing, access control, caching and queuing from the underlying platform as well as direct access to q for comprehensive querying